15+ DIY Shiplap Fireplace Ideas

 Farmhouse shiplap fireplace

-Traci at Beneath My Heart tried a whitewashing technique for their old brick fireplace makeover but wasn't satisfied with the results.
-Then she hit on the idea of attaching a wood surround over the brick, with shiplap over the fireplace above the mantel.
-This shiplap fireplace DIY is just perfect!
+Traci at Beneath My Heart tried whitewashing for their brick fireplace makeover but wasn't satisfied with the results.
+Then she decided to build a new wood surround with shiplap above the mantel.
+This transformation is just perfect!

 Rustic shiplap fireplace

-Raw unpainted barn wood is definitely not the average choice for shiplap, yet it infuses this living room with a rustic style warmth and character.
+Raw unpainted barn wood is an unexpected choice for shiplap, yet it infuses this living room with a rustic style warmth and character.

 Modern shiplap fireplace

-This example really nails a modern look with pre-painted black shiplap boards and a fireplace insert recessed into the wall for a smooth seamless profile.
+This sleek example nails a modern look with pre-painted black shiplap boards and a recessed electric insert for a smooth, seamless profile.

 Painted Shiplap Fireplace Ideas

-Shiplap is more expensive than painted drywall but adds a ton of character and it can be painted any color to fit into your home's color palette.
+Shiplap costs more than painted drywall but adds a ton of character and it can be painted any color to fit into your home's color palette.

-White paint is popular and always timeless but these examples also give you some great ideas if you want to opt for bolder shades.
-Generally white leans toward farmhouse style, while the darker shades lean contemporary.
+White paint is always timeless but don't overlook darker shades that make a statement.
+Generally white leans toward farmhouse style, while darker shades lean contemporary.

 Black shiplap fireplace